PayPal cutting jobs as part of major reorganization

 PayPal, the online payment pioneer owned by eBay Inc, said on Monday the full-time jobs would be eliminated as it combines nine product-development groups into one.
 The company is also cutting about 120 contractors.

-EBay will take a $15 million (9.3 million pounds) pre-tax restructuring charge in the fourth quarter related to the job reductions.
+EBay will take a $15 million pretax restructuring charge in the fourth quarter related to the job reductions.

 PayPal, which started in the late 1990s as a scrappy Silicon Valley start-up, had almost 13,000 employees earlier this year.